-In case registration is granted, applicant can download the Registration Certificate from the GST common portal.
+In case registration is granted, the applicant can download the Registration Certificate from the GST common portal.

 Is Your Business Ready For GST?

 If you are running your business in India, it’s important for your to become GST compliant.
 At ProfitBooks, our aim is to simplify GST for business owners.
 That’s why we’ve built a super simple accounting software to create GST compliant invoices, record expenses, track inventory, and finally automatically prepare GST-ready tax returns.